-RegisterMDISS partners with major Universities and academicians around the country to connect researchers to their counterparts on the front lines of business and healthcare.
-University faculty and students get special discounts on MDISS programs and memberships, and
+MDISS partners with major Universities and academicians around the country to connect researchers to their counterparts on the front lines of business and healthcare.
+University faculty and students get special discounts on MDISS programs and memberships, and MDISS member companies benefit from personal introductions to relevant scientists and researchers.

 The crowd sourced and expert-vetted device security evaluation and reporting platform from MDISS.
 MDRAP catalogs risk profiles and real-world performance data for thousands of different medical devices in situations around the world.

-Take a look"Patient encounters with connected -- yet poorly secured -- medical devices are increasing exponentially, and nobody really has a handle on the risks we’re facing.
+"Patient encounters with connected -- yet poorly secured -- medical devices are increasing exponentially, and nobody really has a handle on the risks we’re facing.
 We’ve got to integrate best practices from cybersecurity, public health and clinical engineering disciplines to better understand and mitigate these threats, and the new MDISS network of WHISTL device testing and data sharing facilities are a huge step in the right direction."